InfiniteEndeavours/Portfolio-Site/README.md

 * To display upcoming projects.

-### First Time Visitor
+### First-Time Visitor

-* I want to be able to view the persons work history and skill set without needing to see a CV.
+* I want to be able to view the person's work history and skill set without needing to see a CV.

 * I want to be able to contact the person easily.

-* I want to be able to download a copy of the persons CV.
+* I want to be able to download a copy of the person's CV.

 * I want to be able to navigate the site easily.

 ### Returning Visitor

-*  I should be able to quickly locate important information such as the persons skill set so I can show this to someone else.
+*  I should be able to quickly locate important information such as the person's skill set so I can show this to someone else.

 ---